Challenges for $\Lambda$CDM: An update: Abstract

 \section{Abstract}

-A number of challenges of the standard $\Lambda$CDM model has been emerging during the past few years as the accuracy of cosmological observations improves.
-In this review we discuss in a unified manner many existing signals in cosmological and astrophysical data that appear to be in some tension ($2\sigma$ or larger) with the standard $\Lambda$CDM model as defined by the Planck18 parameter values.
-In addition to the major well studied $5\sigma$ challenge of \lcdm (the Hubble $H_0$ crisis) and other well known tensions (the growth tension and the lensing amplitude $A_L$ anomaly), we discuss a wide range of other less discussed less-standard signals which appear at a lower statistical significance level than the $H_0$ tension (also known as 'curiosities' in the data) which may also constitute hints towards new physics.
-For example such signals include cosmic dipoles (the fine structure constant $\alpha$, velocity and quasar dipoles), CMB asymmetries, BAO Ly$\alpha$ tension, age of the Universe issues, the Lithium problem, small scale curiosities like the core-cusp and missing satellite problems, quasars Hubble diagram, oscillating short range gravity signals etc. The goal of this pedagogical review is to collectively present the current status of these signals and their level of significance, with emphasis to the Hubble crisis and refer to recent resources where more details can be found for each signal.
-We also briefly discuss possible theoretical approaches that can potentially explain the non-standard nature of some of these signals.
+A number of challenges to the standard $\Lambda$CDM model have been emerging during the past few years as the accuracy of cosmological observations improves.
+In this review we discuss in a unified manner many existing signals in cosmological and astrophysical data that appear to be in some tension ($2\sigma$ or larger) with the standard $\Lambda$CDM model as specified by the Cosmological Principle, General Relativity and the Planck18 parameter values.
+In addition to the well-studied $5\sigma$ challenge of $\Lambda$CDM (the Hubble $H_0$ tension) and other well known tensions (the growth tension, and the lensing amplitude $A_L$ anomaly), we discuss a wide range of other less discussed less-standard signals which appear at a lower statistical significance level than the $H_0$ tension some of them known as 'curiosities' in the data) which may also constitute hints towards new physics.
+For example such signals include cosmic dipoles (the fine structure constant $\alpha$, velocity and quasar dipoles), CMB asymmetries, BAO Ly$\alpha$ tension, age of the Universe issues, the Lithium problem, small scale curiosities like the core-cusp and missing satellite problems, quasars Hubble diagram, oscillating short range gravity signals etc. The goal of this pedagogical review is to collectively present the current status (2022 update) of these signals and their level of significance, with emphasis on the Hubble tension and refer to recent resources where more details can be found for each signal.
+We also briefly discuss theoretical approaches that can potentially explain some of these signals.